coq/coq/doc/sphinx/language/gallina-specification-language.rst

    See also :cmd:`Opaque`, :cmd:`Transparent`, :tacn:`unfold`.

-.. cmdv:: Let @ident : @type.
+.. cmdv:: Let @ident : @type

    Like Definition :token:`ident` : :token:`type`. except that the definition is turned into a let-in definition generalized over the declarations depending on it after closing the current section.

-.. cmdv:: Fixpoint @ident @binders with .
+.. cmdv:: Fixpoint @ident @binders with

    This generalizes the syntax of Fixpoint so that one or more bodies can be defined interactively using the proof editing mode (when a body is omitted, its type is mandatory in the syntax).
 When the block of proofs is completed, it is intended to be ended by Defined.

-.. cmdv:: CoFixpoint @ident with.
+.. cmdv:: CoFixpoint @ident with

    This generalizes the syntax of CoFixpoint so that one or more bodies can be defined interactively using the proof editing mode.